Skip to main content

 • Gas water heaters: Make sure that the gas valve is turned on–and that there is a decent supply of gas to the appliance!

-The thermostat is responsible for controlling the temperature of the water produced.
+The thermostat is responsible for controlling the temperature of the water produced and for bringing the water heater on and off.
 If it can’t detect temperatures accurately, you’ll be unable to heat your water to the desired temperature.
 After turning off your water heater, you should:

 • Remove the thermostat.